5 important and simple steps to actually plan your week: 2023 guide

 For example, my weekly braindumps look like this:

 Sometimes they’re on Notion, a piece of paper, or a random document.
 Some weeks I have more tasks to do ahead of time, and other weeks it’s added on as the week goes.
 Don’t worry if you only have a few tasks at the start of the week.
 You can always add more to your brain dump, later on.
-This really helps to plan your week, because you don’t have to keep everything bundled in your head.
+This helps to plan your week because you don’t have to keep everything bundled in your head.

 tip: keep ongoing document/notes pages for your brain dump tasks, so you can always update them.